colleenpridemore/colleenpridemore/README.md

  Insert image tag here -->

 🔭 I’m currently working on:
-            - Onboarding at SingularityNET.io in their Ambassador Program where eventually Ihope to be working in the SNet Archives located here at github!
+            - Onboarding at SingularityNET.io in their Ambassador Program where eventually I hope to be working in the SNet Archives located here at github!

 🌱 I’m currently learning:
             * "Introduction-to-github"